 Maverix Metals Inc (CVE:MMX) is a rapidly growing gold royalty and streaming firm with high margins and growing free cash flow.

 In return for making an upfront payment, Maverix receives a royalty on the underlying precious metal sold by an operator, or in the case of a precious metal stream, the right to purchase an agreed-upon amount of gold, silver or other precious metal, at a significant discount to the spot commodity price.

 Such agreements provide Maverix, and its shareholders, with exposure to precious metals price rises and the exploration upside of the mine or project without any additional capital outlay, while also fixing the ongoing costs of acquiring precious metals in the case of a stream.

-Since being founded in 2016 by chairman Geoff Burns and CEO Daniel O’Flaherty, Vancouver-based Maverix - which has just nine employees - has completed 10 transactions to acquire 105 royalties and streams, 13 of which are paying.
+Since being founded in 2016 by chairman Geoff Burns and CEO Daniel O’Flaherty, Vancouver-based Maverix, with a market cap of US$750 million, now has 115 royalties and streams, 13 of which are paying.
 Its assets lie throughout Australia and the Americas.

 How is it doing:

 The company entered 2021 with a strong financial wind at its back.

 On February 16, Maverix announced it had achieved record attributable gold equivalent ounces sold for the fourth quarter and full year ended December 31, 2020, exceeding its guidance for the year.